aka-vm/Dog-Breed-App/README.md

 1. Clone the repo.
 2. create a virtual environment and install the requirements from `requirements.py`.
 3. Download the model from [Google Drive](https://drive.google.com/file/d/1hH6c4YDjSQ9F2FV1p1QFuHnJ1ouKf_vQ/view?usp=share_link) or `releases` and place it in the `model-binaries` folder.
+4. Download The static files from [Google Drive](https://drive.google.com/file/d/1IP_i9OXzK5jSo9dm_1rvrHIIr6kozOiE/view?usp=share_link) and place them inside repo.
-4. Run the app using `python backend/main.py`.
+5. Run the app using `python backend/main.py`.
 The app will be hosted on port [8000](localhost:8000).

 ```bash
 # clone